karthikv/safesh/README.md

-secrets are the actual secrets that you can create/read/update/delete. secrets are represented as a hash where the key is a secret name and the value is an array of members that can read the secret. members are either groups or key names in the keys/ directory.
+secrets are the actual secrets that you can create/read/update/delete. secrets are represented as a hash where the key is a secret name and the value is an array of members that can read the secret. members are either group names or key names in the keys/ directory.

 By default, `safesh` assumes the configuration file is ./config.yml, the permissions file is ./permissions.yml, and the keys directory is ./keys.
 You can configure these by passing the -c, -p, and -k options, respectively, to `safesh`.

+## Secret storage
+Secrets are stored within a secret directory, which, by default, is the current working directory.
+You can modify this by passing the -s option to `safesh`.

+Within the secrets directory is a subdirectory for each public key.
+Contained within the subdirectory for a key are the documents that are encrypted using that key.
+The owner of a private key can read documents within the directory that corresponds to his/her public key.

+The secrets directory, keys directory, config.yml, and permissions.yml should all be version controlled.
+Whenever a secret is stored, updated, released, or revoked, a commit should be made to the version control system.
+This way, there's a history of all secrets, and any team member can simply update the directory from version control to get new secrets.

 ## Store/Update a secret